 Section 10.
 Amendment or Termination.

-Prior to the Closing, the Committee may amend or terminate the Plan at any time, without notice, and for any or no reason, except as prohibited by law.
+Prior to the Closing, the Committee may amend or terminate the Plan at any time, without notice, and for any or no reason, except as prohibited by law; provided, however, that any amendment or termination that is materially adverse to a Participant who has executed a Participation Agreement shall not be effective as to such Participant in the event that a Closing occurs within twelve months thereafter, unless such action is approved in writing by such Participant.
 Any action of the Company in amending or terminating the Plan will be taken in a non-fiduciary capacity.
-Upon or after the Closing, the Company and the Committee may not, without a Participant’s written consent, amend or terminate the Plan in any way, nor take any other action, that (i) prevents that Participant from becoming eligible for the Severance Benefits under the Plan, or (ii) reduces or alters to the detriment of the Participant the Severance Benefits payable, or potentially payable, to a Participant under the Plan (including, without limitation, imposing additional conditions).
+Upon or after the Closing, the Company and the Committee may not, without a Participants written consent, amend or terminate the Plan in any way, nor take any other action, that (i) prevents that Participant from becoming eligible for the Severance Benefits under the Plan, or (ii) reduces or alters to the detriment of the Participant the Severance Benefits payable, or potentially payable, to a Participant under the Plan (including, without limitation, imposing additional conditions).
 The Plan shall automatically terminate upon the later of the (i) payment of all applicable benefits under the Plan or (ii) 90 days following the end of the Protection Period.

 Section 11.
 Employment at Will.

 Nothing in this Plan or any other act of the Company shall be considered effective to change a Participants status as an at-will employee or guarantee any duration of employment.
 Either the Company or a Participant may terminate the employment relationship at any time, for any reason or no reason, and with or without advance notice.

 In no event may any Participant sell, transfer, anticipate, assign or otherwise dispose of any right or interest under the Plan.
 At no time will any such right or interest be subject to the claims of creditors nor liable to attachment, execution or other legal process.